lucidworks/zeppelin-solr/README.md

 Usage: `facet {facet-params}`

 #### stream
-Issue a streaming expression query and display the output as a table
+Issue a streaming expression query and display the output as a table (No prefix required)

-Usage: `stream {stream-expr}`
+Usage: `{stream-expr}`

 #### sql
-Issue an Solr SQL query and display the results as a table
+Issue an Solr SQL query and display the results as a table (No prefix required)

-Usage: `sql {sql-string}`
+Usage: `{sql-string}`

 ### Troubleshooting